 The College of Dentistry provides a broad and comprehensive fringe benefit program to eligible faculty members of the University of Florida.
 The program is financed by the Academic Enrichment Fund.
 The insurance programs are designed to protect against the economic effects of total disability, medical expense and death from accidental or natural causes.
 The retirement programs are planned to provide maximum financial security during retirement years.

-Eligible participants for the Life, Accidental Death and Dismemberment, and the Group Disability programs include the following employees who must be appointed at 1.00 FTE: Full-time tenured, tenured track, clinical track and members of Faculty Associates Inc. of the College of Dentistry in active employment in the United States with the Employer.
+Eligible participants for the Life and Accidental Death and Dismemberment programs include the following employees who must be appointed at .50 FTE or above: Full-time tenured, tenured track, clinical track and members of Faculty Associates Inc. of the College of Dentistry in active employment in the United States with the Employer.

 Leave of Absence/Reduced FTE Eligibility

 Faculty who have been employed by the College of Dentistry for one year or more may continue all fringe benefit programs during an approved sabbatical or Leave of Absence, not to exceed one year during an aggregate seven year period.
 Premium to be paid by the department.

 In the case of total disability, benefits will be as follows: The disability insurance will continue through the payment of benefits (waiver of premium after the elimination period of 180 days).
 The life insurance will be continued by waiver of premium, if approved**, in the full benefit amount.
 If an employee has completed ten or more years of continuous service with the College of Dentistry, the policy will be the same as that provided for active employment.

 ** “If approved” means that a disabled employee will be approved for a waiver of premium if he/she meets the requirements of disability for life insurance (to meet the requirement an employee may not be capable of working in any occupation).